cs481-ekh/f24-k-12-festival/docs/index.md

 ### A landing page

+This page includes an introduction video, previous festival images, a sponsors section, and a sign up form.

 ![Landing Page](https://imgur.com/HyLz29i.png)
 ![Landing Page](https://imgur.com/OQ3Dlen.png)
 ![Landing Page](https://imgur.com/uRduEdq.png)

 ### An activities page

+This page renders all of the database contents such as activity name, descriptions, building, floor, room, ages, and time frames.
+This page features filtering and a dynamic search bar.

 ![Activities Page](https://imgur.com/UIEXMeM.png)

 ### A schedule page

+This page consists of a customizable schedule page where users can add, remove, and share a custom schedule of activities from the database.

 ![Schedule Page](https://imgur.com/4Za55ro.png)

 ### A map page

+This page contains the interactive Boise State University campus map and also features an internal building map section for users who need a bit more detailed navigation of relevant festival buildings.

 ![Maps Page](https://imgur.com/2CKexlS.png)
 ![Maps Page](https://imgur.com/NRbwbyt.png)

 ### An admin dashboard

+This page contains a login page which leads to an admin dashboard where admins can update the activity list via CSV upload and manual single vendor upload.
+CSV upload will not duplicate existing activities so one master CSV file may be edited and reuploaded as needed.
+Admins can also edit existing activity entries on the fly as well as delete entries.
+A dynamic search bar is also present to help searching through potentially large activity lists.

 ![Admin Page](https://imgur.com/U97q2wQ.png)
 ![Admin Page](https://imgur.com/2hMsygL.png)